brimdata/zed/docs/zed/README.md

 A branch is simply a named pointer to a commit object in the Zed lake and like a pool, a branch name can be any valid UTF-8 string.
-Consistent updates to a branch are made by writing a new commit object that points to the previous tip of branch and updating the branch to point at the new commit object.
+Consistent updates to a branch are made by writing a new commit object that points to the previous tip of the branch and updating the branch to point at the new commit object.
 This update may be made with a transaction constraint (e.g., requiring that the previous branch tip is the same as the commit object's parent); if the constraint is violated, then the transaction